Pledges And Targets

 In its NDC, submitted in 2016, Nepal published plans to build resilience to climate change impacts as well as to reduce GHG emissions.
 Nepal has given central importance to climate change adaptation in its development plans and policies.
-To implement these, it plans to rely mostly on technical and financial support.
+To implement these, the country plans to rely mostly on technical and financial support.
 Although Nepal has shown its intent to reduce GHG emissions, it has not outlined an economy-wide GHG reduction target in its NDC.
-Some of the main elements with regards to emission mitigation in its NDC are:
+Some of the main mitigation elements in its NDC are (Government of Nepal, 2016):

-- To achieve an 80% share of electricity from renewable sources in the energy mix by 2050
+- To reach an 80% share of electricity from renewable sources by 2050

 - To reduce dependency on fossil fuels by 50%

 - To expand its energy mix focusing on renewables by 20% by 2020

 - To increase the share of electric vehicles to 20% by 2020